Florida man afraid of clowns dedicates massive Halloween display to them

-CLEARWATER, Fla.
-(WFLA) — A man in Florida has decided to channel his fear of clowns into a creative exercise for his annual Halloween displays.
+A man in Florida has decided to channel his fear of clowns into a creative exercise for his annual Halloween displays, KTLA sister station WFLA reports.

 That first year, Somerville spared no expense.
 He even designed and commissioned the pièce de résistance — a 35-foot clown tunnel, situated right over the driveway — from a company in China.